Skip to main content

 caution

-The legacy behavior that is not compatible with standard ANSI SQL and the corresponding properties will be removed in the December 2024 STS and January 2025 LTS releases.
-The SQL compatible behavior introduced in the 2023.09 STS will be the only behavior available.
+The legacy behavior that is not compatible with standard ANSI SQL and the corresponding properties will be removed in the January 2025 STS and January 2026 LTS releases.
+The SQL-compatible behavior introduced in the 2023.09 STS will be the only behavior available.

 Update your queries and any downstream apps prior to these releases.